 ATLANTA -- It's en vogue for companies to be aflutter about Twitter, LinkedIn and Facebook as a business tool.
 It can connect them with customers, lead to new ideas and even drive sales and revenue.

 But many companies -- especially those that are subject to regulatory compliance mandates or strict internal rules -- fail to launch successful social media strategies right from the beginning.
-Their fatal flaw is neglecting to bring legal departments and compliance officers into the conversation until it's too late, according to speakers at this week's
+Their fatal flaw is neglecting to bring legal departments and compliance officers into the conversation until it's too late, according to speakers at this week's Social Shake-Up conference.

 Creating a solid enterprise social media strategy means bringing all stakeholders to the table in the development phase, the experts said, because meeting early and often ensures social media strategies meet business needs without causing legal issues.